Reviews You Can Rely On

 With a runtime of 30 hours, the WH-1000XM6 is more than enough to last, but it falls short of some competitors, especially those without ANC.

-Three minutes of quick charge adds three hours of listening, and you can keep listening while the headphones charge.
-If the battery is totally dead and you don't have a power source, you can plug in the audio cable to keep listening.
+A three-minute quick charge adds three hours of listening time, and the headphones can continue to be used while charging.
+If the battery is totally dead and there is no power source nearby, they can plug in the audio cable to keep listening.

 Call Quality